 Introduction to PostgreSQL UUID

 PostgreSQL UUID is also known as a universally unique identifier; it is used to generate a unique value within a database.
-It is defined by RFC 4122 standards in PostgreSQL; the Value of UUID is 128 bit which was generated by an algorithm that makes the unique identifier number within the database.
-UUID is mostly used in distributed application databases to generate a unique number within the database because UUID is more unique as compare to serial data type.
+RFC 4122 standards in PostgreSQL define it; the Value of UUID is 128 bit, generated by an algorithm that makes the unique identifier number within the database.
+UUID is mainly used in distributed application databases to generate a unique number within the database because UUID is more unique than a serial data type.
 The UUID data type is unique as compared to the serial data type.

 Syntax

-Below is the syntax of the data type is as follows.
+Below is the syntax of the data type as follows.

 1. Syntax of creating a table using data type.